Trump eliminates job of national cybersecurity coordinator

 Lieu said in a statement: "The decision to eliminate the top White House cyber policy role is outrageous, especially given that we're facing more hostile threats from foreign adversaries than ever before."

-Similarly, Chris Painter, the State Department's coordinator of cyber issues during the administration of President Barack Obama — who created the White House position in 2009 — called Trump's move "a tragedy."
+Similarly, Chris Painter, the State Department's coordinator of cyber issues under President Barack Obama — who created the White House position in 2009 — called Trump's move "a tragedy."

 "Structure isn't everything but structure speaks to priority and ability to drive decisions and coordinate oft disparate views," Painter said on Twitter.
 "Every study, commission or other review suggested higher not lower placement."